Biden administration moves to formalize DACA and shield it from legal challenges

 The Biden administration on Wednesday finalized a rule to transform the Deferred Action for Childhood Arrivals (DACA) immigration policy for more than 600,000 so-called "Dreamers" into a federal regulation, a move aimed at protecting the program from legal challenges that imperil its existence.

-The Department of Homeland Security (DHS) rule is set to take effect on Oct.
+The 453-page rule by the Department of Homeland Security (DHS) is set to take effect on Oct.
 31 and will codify the Obama-era program, which has been governed by a 2012 memo for a decade, into the federal government's code of regulations.

 Since its inception, DACA has allowed hundreds of thousands of unauthorized immigrants who arrived in the U.S. as children to live and work in the country legally without fear of deportation.
 As of March 31, 611,270 immigrants were enrolled in DACA, government data show.